joanizavalani/c-snake/README.md

-A snake game worked in C.
+A snake game worked in C & using SDL for graphics.

 Work in progress :)